unchartedsoftware/aperture-tiles/docs/src/docs/development/quickstart/readme.md

 Once you have finished configuring the map and layer properties, copy the *tile-quickstart/* folder to your web server's (e.g., Apache Tomcat or Jetty) *webapps/* directory.

-Note that if you have the Aperture Tiles source code, you can alternatively use Gradle to deploy a Jetty server:
+**NOTE**: If you have the Aperture Tiles source code, you can also use Gradle to deploy a Jetty server:

 1. Copy the *tile-quickstart/* folder to the root `aperture-tiles` directory.
 2. Run the following command: